-The mean-square sound pressure of the discrete tone, $X_t$ is determined from the FFT spectrum measured as in A.1 by computing the mean-square sound pressure in the narrow band that "defines" the tone.
-The width of this frequency band, $\Delta f_t$ , in hertz, is equal to the number of discrete data points ("the number of spectral lines") included in the band, times the resolution bandwidth ("line spacing").
-If the width of the frequency band selected for the purpose of computing $X_t$ is greater than 15 % of the width of the critical band centred at the frequency of the discrete tone, the FFT analysis should be repeated with a smaller resolution bandwidth.
+The mean-square sound pressure of the discrete tone, X_t is determined from the FFT spectrum measured as in A.1 by computing the mean-square sound pressure in the narrow band that "defines" the tone.
+The width of this frequency band, Δf_t , in hertz, is equal to the number of discrete data points ("the number of spectral lines") included in the band, times the resolution bandwidth ("line spacing").
+If the width of the frequency band selected for the purpose of computing X_t is greater than 15 % of the width of the critical band centred at the frequency of the discrete tone, the FFT analysis should be repeated with a smaller resolution bandwidth.
 A discrete tone bandwidth that remains greater than 15 % of the critical band through repeated FFT analyses with smaller resolution bandwidths can indicate that the tone is not steady in frequency, or some other phenomenon.
-In this case, the following procedure may proceed with the discrete tone bandwidth greater than 15 % of the critical band.
+In the case that tonal frequency and amplitude both vary significantly such that the frequency band can't be accurately defined, the width of the frequency band may be defined as 15% of the critical band centred at the peak frequency.